Missing (2023 film): Plot

 Later, June views live footage of a police raid in Colombia focusing on Kevin, who is shot and killed despite surrendering peacefully.
 Seemingly at a dead end, June is about to give up, but finally figures out the password to her mother's email from old voicemails.
 Checking her phone's travel history, June discovers her mom never made it to Colombia.
 While checking through her blocked users, she finds a threatening e-mail directed at Grace, which leads her to discover security cameras Kevin had bought to install at an abandoned house, which turns out to be her childhood vacation home in Nevada.
 June speaks into the cameras, and discovers the video her mother had previously saved.
 Before she can view it, Jimmy calls her and reveals he is outside June's door.

 Pastor Jimmy reveals he is her father, James Walker, who June thought died of a brain tumor when she was a child.
 He claims Grace was emotionally unstable and took June away from him after having him arrested under false charges.
 As James continues going into detail, he inadvertently reveals that both he and Kevin were incarcerated in the same period.
 June realizes James and Kevin planned the entire ruse.
 James was a drug addict, domestic abuser, and an obsessive stalker whose abuse and obsessive behavior endangered his family, and Grace had lied to June about his death out of good intentions.
 It is eventually revealed that James hired Kevin to pose as a prospective boyfriend to find Grace and June, and to then bug June’s laptop so that James could tap into it, spy on June, and block her research.

 James kidnaps June and takes her to her old childhood house, where Grace is also detained.
 Realizing James has taken June, Grace puts up a fight, but James shoots her.
 James tries to leave with June, but the wounded Grace stabs him in the neck with a mirror shard.
 James locks them up and tries to search for a nearby hospital on his computer, but dies of blood loss.
-June, realizing James never shut off her laptop when he kidnapped her, uses the audio feed on the security cameras at the house to tell Siri to call 911.
+June, realizing that James didn't turn off her laptop when he kidnapped her, uses the audio feed on the security cameras at the house to tell Siri to call 911.

-One year later, Grace has recovered from her gunshot wound, and June is off to college.
+One year later, Grace has recovered from her gunshot wound, and June is off at college.
 Their story has also been adapted on Unfiction, and Javier reunites with his estranged son.
 Preparing for a visit home, June texts her mother she loves her, and Grace responds she loves her too.